UWrc/UWrc.github.io/docs/tools/vsc-proxy-jump.md

 ![](/img/docs/vscode/VSCode-klone-node.png 'Select klone-node')

 After two-factor authentication and when any remaining remote extensions are installed, a terminal will show that we are connected to the configured compute node.
-Now you will be able to navigate to the remote file structure of HYAK like your home directory or group directories in `/gscratch/`.
+Now you will be able to navigate to the remote file structure of Hyak like your home directory or group directories in `/gscratch/`.

 ![](/img/docs/vscode/VSCode-Connected.png 'Connected to klone-node')